Sister Gloria Ruiz

 Sister Gloria’s Maryknoll life has been mostly in medical and pastoral ministry.
 She a Diploma in Medical Technology in St. Joseph’s Hospital in Kansas City in 1957 and a Master’s degree in Public Health at the University of Michigan in Ann Arbor in 1971.

-Most of Sister Gloria’s Maryknoll life has been in medical and pastoral ministry to people living with AIDS and their families.
-She studied Medical Technology in St. Joseph’s Hospital in Kansas City and Public Health in the University of Michigan in Ann Arbor.
 Sister Gloria was assigned to Hong Kong in 1958.
 As a medical technologist she supervised a hospital laboratory for ten years and coordinated a community health center for two years.
 After decades of working closely with patients, her interest turned to their religious and spiritual care.
-She studied to become a hospital chaplain and returned to Hong Kong where she served for six years as chaplain in the women’s oncology unit of a large government hospital.
+She studied to become a hospital chaplain in NYU Medical Center, NYC in Clinical Pastoral Education in 1986 and returned to Hong Kong where she served for six years as a pastoral ministry chaplain in the women’s oncology unit of a large government hospital.